prashanthwagle/prashanthwagle/README.md

 ## 🔭 About me
-I am a full-stack web developer and a researcher.
-This profile provides an overview of my professional profile only.
+I am a software developer and a researcher.

 ## 🌱 As a dev, I have experience in

-Full-stack Web Software Development (JS), Amazon Web Services (Architecting and Development)
+Full-stack Web Software Development (JS), Serverless and Scripting (Python), Amazon Web Services (Architecting and Development)